 Training like this one are offered inside The Sparklers Club as well as done-for-you art curriculums, art bundles, beautiful art resources and a thriving, like-minded community….

 Enrolling in August and January.
-Click image below to receive notifications on our free workshops leading into the enrollment.
+Click HERE to be added to our waitlist.